 Without Shipping Charges

-We are pleased to present here an exceptional guitar, so much so that our hands are still shaking.
-This is a completely original 1962 ES-335 in truly excellent condition (excellent condition+++).
-It's quite unique to find one of these instruments so well preserved, and especially to find one that has never been customized, touched up, or anything else.
-With this guitar, there is no compromise on the dream: apart from the strings, nothing has ever been changed.
-The frets have suffered a bit, but the guitar is still playable for a long time.
-The case is original and in good condition..
+We are delighted to present an exceptional guitar, one that has left our hands still trembling.
+It is a fully original 1962 ES-335, apart from the pickguard (which is period correct), and it's in truly excellent condition (excellent condition+++).
+It is quite unique to come across such a well-preserved instrument, and especially one that has never been customized, retouched, or otherwise altered.
+With this guitar, there is no compromising the dream.
+The frets have suffered a little, but the guitar is still playable for a good while.
+The case is original and in good condition

-The body, made of three layers of laminated maple and poplar, sports two F-gills, a gorgeous Cherry finish, and finally not that many scratches considering its 60-year history.
+The body, composed of three layers of maple and poplar laminate, features two f-holes, a beautiful Cherry finish, and not as many scratches as one might expect from 60 years of history.
 The finish was achieved by staining the wood and then applying a thin layer of varnish to give an intense color that still allows the wood grain to show through, letting it breathe and vibrate very freely.
-The neck is made of mahogany, with a slightly thicker profile than the Les Pauls of the early 60s.
-The fingerboard is made of rosewood, and it is adorned with the very classy block inlays introduced in 1962.
-The set is very comfortable to play, both sitting and standing.
-It is light and perfectly balanced..
+The neck is made of mahogany, with a profile slightly thicker than the early '60s Les Pauls.
+The rosewood fretboard is adorned with the very classy block inlays introduced in 1962.
+The overall feel is very comfortable to play, whether seated or standing.
+It is light and perfectly balanced

-The pickups are the original P.A.F.
-(Patent Applied For) which are exactly what you'd expect: powerful, round, creamy, open with quite a bit of sparkle.
-They have that very singing sound, and a bit of sweetness due to the semi-hollow body construction.
-They react very well to the pots' settings.
-The (original) electronics are impeccable: not a sputter all the way through the pots, and the jack output is solid.
+The pickups are original P.A.F.s (Patent Applied For) that are exactly what one would expect: powerful, round, creamy, open, and bright.
+They have a very melodic sound and a somewhat sweetened output due to the semi-hollow body construction.
+They respond very well to the potentiometer settings.
+The electronics (original) are impeccable: no crackling throughout the potentiometer range, and the jack output is solid

-This extremely rare guitar exudes timeless charm, and exudes the nobility of workmanship, promises kept through impeccable quality, and the magic of a history that is part of music legends.
-The years have further softened its character, which is reflected in the sound a little less stiff than other hollow-body guitars.
-The construction and finish are impressively fine, proving that the passage of time has only done them good.
+This extremely rare guitar exudes a timeless charm, embodies the nobility of craftsmanship, promises kept by impeccable quality, and the magic of a story that belongs to the legends of music.
+The years have further softened its character, which is reflected in a sound slightly less stiff than other hollow-body guitars.
+The construction and finish are impressively delicate, which have proven that the passage of time only enhances them.
 This guitar is a fantastic investment for both the musician and the collector, as it will never lose its value or its qualities.
-And if you're a fan of Clapton, Cream period, Blind Faith or Dirty Mac, this is a must-have!
+And if you're a fan of Clapton during the Cream, Blind Faith, or Dirty Mac era, it's a must!